mlziegelmeir/idsa/how-to-build-data-spaces/README.md

 # How To Build Data Spaces?
-### Welcome to The IDS Knowledge Base: Your Five-Step Approach to Building Data Spaces with Ease
+### :dart: Welcome to The IDS Knowledge Base: Your Five-Step Approach to Building Data Spaces with Ease

 ## Introduction
 Navigating the vast landscape of Data Spaces can be challenging due to the abundance of information and complexity of the topics.
 The IDS Knowledge Base was created to simplify the learning experience and provide a structured, easy-to-follow guide for building data spaces or components.
 Here, you'll find all the information you need to build data spaces, whether you're just starting or have some experience.